evanthegrayt/cdc/README.md

 ### Options
 The plugin comes with a few available options.
 Some are for dealing with the directory history stack, similar to `pushd`, `popd`, and `dirs`.
-Others are for overriding variables set in `~/.cdcrc`.
+Others are for overriding variables set in a startup file.
 There's also a debug mode.

 |Flag|What it does|
 |:------|:-----------|